Parts of the UK could see flooding, power cuts and damage to trees as the extreme weather hits.Read the full story ›

-The Met Office has issued a yellow weather warning for the risk of thundery downpours in the Anglia region on Sunday and Bank Holiday MondayRead the full story ›
+The Met Office has issued a yellow weather warning for heavy rain in the East of England Sunday night into Monday with the risk of flooding.Read the full story ›

 The partner of a man who died after trying to help free a car from a snow drift in Norfolk has paid tribute to himRead the full story ›

 The wintry blast has continued to cause problems across the region after fresh snow fell overnight.